AdamRJensen/adamrjensen.github.io/posts/staying_safe_on_github.md

 Here's what that looked like afterwards:
 ![github secrets example](/images/github_secrets.png)

-This step is, however, not sufficient as the variables also have to be exported during the environment build:
+This step is, however, not sufficient as the variables also have called in the workflow's `.yaml` file:

 ```python
     # Build the book